An Efficient MPC Algorithm For Switched Systems with Minimum Dwell Time Constraints: MPC algorithm for switched systems with MTC using move blocking

 \section{MPC algorithm for switched systems with MTC using move blocking}

 In this section, we develop an MPC algorithm by embedding MTC into the NLP \#1 \rev{hence avoiding formulating and solving an MILP in the CIA step}.
-This is achieved by imposing move blocking on $\hat{b}$.
-As a consequence, the rounded solution $b$ automatically satisfies the MTC.
+This is achieved by imposing move blocking on the \revv{real-valued mapping $\hat{\mathbf{b}}(t)$}.
+As a consequence, the binary mapping \revv{$\mathbf{b}(t)$} automatically satisfies the MTC.